Service terms for pilotage

 6 FINNPILOT’S LIABILITY

-By providing the information specified in these service terms and conditions, the client accepts Finnpilot’s service terms and conditions.
+By providing the first notification to the Pilot Dispatch Centre, as specified in the service terms and conditions, the client accepts Finnpilot’s service terms and conditions.
 Finnpilot’s liability in terms of pilotage is regulated separately by the Pilotage Act.
-According to the Act, the maximum amount of liability to compensate for damages caused by pilotage operations is no more than EUR 100,000 per event of loss.
+According to the Act, the maximum amount of liability to compensate for damages caused by pilotage operations is no more than EUR 100,000 per occurrence of damage.
 Liability for damages requires that the damage be caused intentionally or through gross negligence with the knowledge that such damage would likely be inflicted.

 Finnpilot is not liable for any direct or indirect damages incurred by the provision of the pilotage services as specified in these terms and conditions.